kelveden/rastajax/README.md

 * Lightweight.
 Dependencies both direct and transitive are kept to a minimum.
 * Extensible.
 Rastajax can be extended with classes that:
    * implement alternative strategies for finding resource classes.
-   * use the information scanned in from your resource classes to describe your API in alternative ways
+   * use the information scanned in from your resource classes to describe your API in alternative ways.
-*

 What's in the box
 -----------------